-Percentage of Neighborhood Population by Race/ Ethnicity, 2000 lation is predominant in the Frog Hollow, South Green, Behind the Rocks, Parkville, Barry Square, Sheldon-Charter Oak and Clay-Arsenal neighborhoods.
+At the neighborhood level, the African-American population is largely concentrated in the Blue Hills, North East, Upper Albany, Asylum Hill and Clay-Arsenal neighborhoods.
+The Hispanic population is predominant in the Frog Hollow, South Green, Behind the Rocks, Parkville, Barry Square, Sheldon-Charter Oak and Clay-Arsenal neighborhoods.
 Significant White, Non-Hispanic populations are found Downtown and in the West End, South West and South End neighborhoods.
-The table entitled "Percentage of Neighborhood Population by Race / Ethnicity highlight racial distribution across the City.
+Table IV-4 and the chart that follows highlight racial distribution across the City.